 Note: the use of loaded questions is referred to by other names, particularly when they’re viewed as a type of a logical fallacy.
 This includes, most notably, the loaded question fallacy, the complex question fallacy, the fallacy of many questions, the fallacy of presupposition, and plurium interrogationum.

 Examples of loaded questions

 Below are various examples of different types of loaded questions, all of which presuppose something that the respondent might disagree with.

 “Do you actually support this terrible politician?”

 This question presupposes the fact that the president is lazy.
 Accordingly, if the respondent supports the president and replies “yes”, because they do support that politician, then their answer will inadvertently suggest that they think the president is lazy.

 “Do you think that we should convict this criminal?”

 This question presupposes the fact that the person being discussed is a criminal.
 Accordingly, if the respondent believes that that person is innocent and replies “no” in order to show that they don’t think a conviction is necessary, then their answer will inadvertently suggest that they believe that person is a criminal.

 “Are you one of those hateful people that doesn’t believe in creationism?”

 This question is framed so that if the respondent doesn’t believe in creationism and replies “yes” in order to show that, then their answer will inadvertently suggest that they believe themself to be hateful.

-This question presupposes the fact that most environmental studies don’t support global warming.
-If the respondent says “no”, because they know that this is wrong, then their answer inadvertently suggests that they agree with this presupposition, meaning that they believe that most studies don’t support global warming.
+This question presupposes the fact that most environmental studies don’t support climate change.
+If the respondent says “no”, because they know that this is wrong, then their answer inadvertently suggests that they agree with this presupposition, meaning that they believe that most studies don’t support climate change.

 “Are you saying that you support the new bill just to annoy me, or are you seriously stupid enough to believe in it?”